 7. As outlined above, the Council's finances are subject to a range of external influences and significant risk particularly in the current economic climate and the associated impacts on local government funding.
-Continued reductions to government grants, reductions and potential further changes to the NHB scheme, the Fair Funding Review, business rates reset and the risk of appeals in the business rates system, together with the reversal to not implement 75% business rates retention exacerbates uncertainty and risk.
+Potential changes to the NHB scheme, the Fair Funding Review, business rates reset and the risk of appeals in the business rates system exacerbate uncertainty and risk.
 The table below sets out the arrangements in place to mitigate such risks.